sunny/jsbundling-rails/docs/switch_from_webpacker.md

 ## 3. Install dependencies

 Webpacker includes [many dependencies](https://github.com/rails/webpacker/blob/5-x-stable/package.json) by default while jsbundling-rails leaves it to you.
 If you're only handling JavaScript with no modifications you don't need to install additional packages.
-Treat the rest of this section ala-carte.
+Treat the rest of this section _à la carte_.

 ```sh
 # From the CLI, remove Webpacker packages